tinko26/ao/docs/api/src/ao_sys_xc32_pic32mx/ao_task_context.h.md

 typedef struct ao_task_context_data_t ao_task_context_data_t;
 ```

-This type represents the task context data that is stored on the task stack.
+Represents the task context data that is stored on the task stack.

 # Structs